-As a mastering engineer, I hear a lot of different styles of music from all over the world from people who found me on google searching for “online audio mastering” or something like that.
+Throughout my career providing mastering services, I’ve had the pleasure of working on a lot of different styles of music from all over the world from people who found me online or hear about me from a friend.
 Some of these people send me great mixes, others, not so much.
-For every mix I’ve ever heard though, each falls into one of 3 categories.
+Every mix I’ve ever heard though, each falls into one of 3 categories.

 1. Bad Mix: